k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 ## TDM Entity Orchestration Flows

 TDM orchestration flows manage the execution on each task's entity.
-The following orchestration flows are executed by the [TDM execution process](/articles/TDM/tdm_architecture/03_task_execution_processes.md#main-tdm-task-execution-process-tdmexecutetask-job) on each task's entity:
+The following orchestration flows are executed by the [TDM execution process](/articles/TDM/tdm_architecture/03_task_execution_processes.md#main-tdm-task-execution-process-tdmexecutetask-job):

 - **TDMOrchestrator** — this flow runs on every LU Instance (LUI) of a [load and/or delete task](/articles/TDM/tdm_gui/14_task_overview.md#task-types)  execution.
 It encapsulates all Broadway flows of the TDM task into a single flow.
 It includes the invocation of all steps such as initiation activities, running the delete and/or load flows, [error handling and statistics gathering](12_tdm_error_handling_and_statistics.md).
 All activities on the LUI are included in one transaction, except the *get LUI* from Fabric, which is excluded in order to support entity cloning, as all replicas work on a single LUI.
 Fabric cannot open parallel transactions on the same LUI; therefore, it must be excluded from the delete and load Broadway transaction as a way to enable better parallelism when processing the entity’s replicas.